paritytech/substrate/bin/utils/subkey/README.md

 ### Json output

 `subkey` can calso generate the output as *json*.
-This is useful for automation:
+This is useful for automation.

 command:
 ```